MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 It allows you to specify which player to have hold it, which hand they should hold it in, and whether or not that can _manually_ release it.
 If `allowRelease` is `false` then the entity can only be released by [force release](#force-release) or by [distance-based release](#distance-based-release).
 When `allowRelease` is set to `true` a VR player can release the entity by pressing the trigger on their VR controller; a screen-based player can release it using the onscreen release button.

+**Not quite instantaneous**: calling `forceHold` "animates" the entity into the players hand.
+It can be a number of frames until they are holding it and the [OnGrabStart](#grab-sequence-and-events) event is sent.

 !!! example Giving players a weapon when the game starts
     A common use case for force-holding is a game where every player has a sword, for example.
 When the round starts, you given all players a weapon by force-holding it.
 If you don't want them to let go then set `allowRelease` to `false`.
 Then you can [force release](#force-release) the entities at the end of the game.